 Chapter 1 covers the primary ruleset for the nonmagical improvement of arms and armor, as well as introducing new types of ammunition for ranged weapons.
-It also includes optional rules for equipment wear and repair and presents a variety of special materials iconic to the DUNGEONS & DRAGONS multiverse that are easily integrated into the base system.
+It also includes optional rules for equipment wear and repair and presents a variety of special materials iconic to the Dungeons & Dragons multiverse that are easily integrated into the base system at your option.